Home Work in Australia How to get an ABN in Australia?

 It is important to note that if you are self-employed or running a business in Australia, you need an ABN to be in good standing with Australian tax requirements.
 Without an ABN, you could be subject to higher withholding taxes and tax penalties.

-On the other hand, if a company offers to hire you for a given job but asks you to obtain an ABN, beware!
+If a company offers you a job but asks you to get an ABN, be cautious!

 The ABN application is done online and is completely free.
 It is done via the Australian government website: